 Read also: An Overview of Investing in REITs

-The rules and regulations governing qualification as an Accredited Investor vary from one jurisdiction to another and are usually defined by local market regulators.
-Even so, no government agency or independent body reviews an investor's credentials and there is no existing certification exam or piece of paper that states a person has become an AI.
+The rules and regulations governing qualification as an AI vary from one jurisdiction to another, and they are usually defined by local market regulators.
+Even so, no government agency or independent body reviews an investor's credentials, and there is no existing certification examination or a piece of paper that states that a person has become an AI.

 However, following the global financial crisis in 2008, the Monetary Authority of Singapore (“MAS”) took measures to strengthen the Securities and Futures Act (“SFA”).
-This was partly to create some sort of regulatory framework for AIs and partly in response to a number of bond defaults in the city-state in 2016.
+This was in part to create a regulatory framework for AIs, and partly in response to a number of bond defaults in the city-state in 2016.

 These measures included the enhancement of regulatory safeguards for retail investors.
-The key intent being to clearly distinguish between retail, individual investors and non-retail investors (i.e. AIs and Institutional Investors).
+The key intent being to clearly distinguish between retail investors as well as non-retail investors like AIs and institutional investors.

-The MAS also differentiates between AIs and Institutional Investors—the latter which may include licensed banks, merchant banks, finance companies, the Singapore government, statutory bodies or pension funds or collective investment schemes.
+The MAS further differentiates AIs from the institutional investors — where the latter may include licensed banks, merchant banks, finance companies, the Singapore government, statutory bodies, r pension funds, or collective investment schemes.

 According to the MAS, AIs are:

-- Individuals with personal net assets in excess of $2 million;
+- Individuals with personal net assets in excess of SGD2 million;

-- Individuals with net financial assets in excess of $1 million;
+- Individuals with net financial assets in excess of SGD1 million;

-- Individuals with an income of not less than $300,000 over the preceding 12 months;
+- Individuals with an income of not less than SGD300,000 over the preceding 12 months;

-- Corporations with net assets exceeding $10 million on their most recent balance sheet;
+- Corporations with net assets exceeding SGD10 million on their most recent balance sheet;

 In essence, the primary qualification to be an AI is wealth, although the source of such wealth is not a factor.
-Since these requirements imply that AIs are more financially capable and knowledgeable, such investors do not have the same regulatory safeguards as retail investors.
+Since these requirements imply that AIs are more financially capable and knowledgeable, such investors do not benefit from the same regulatory safeguards as retail investors.

 Read also: Guide to Investments in SingaporeSign Up at RealVantage

-Recent Changes to the status as an Accredited Investor in Singapore
+Recent changes to the status as an AI in Singapore

-The definition has been amended to tighten eligibility requirements and to also allow a wider class of persons to be eligible to be classified as AIs.
+The definition has been amended to tighten eligibility criteria and allow a wider class of persons to be classified as AIs.
 This is pursuant to the SFA and the Securities and Futures (Classes of Investors) Regulations 2018 ("SF(CI)R 2018").

-- an individual’s primary main residence can only contribute up to make up at most $1 million - half of the required $2 million in personal net assets net asset value of $2 million required.
-In the past, the full entire sum of $2 million could have been solely from an individual’s home value.
-However, this was considered an inappropriate way to assess if someone was an AI or not.
-They may have wealth, but not have suitable investment experience;
+- an individual’s primary main residence can only contribute to make up a maximum of SGD1 million - half of the required SGD2 million in personal net assets required.
+In the past, the full entire sum of SGD2 million could have been solely from an individual’s home value.
+However, this was considered as an inappropriate way to assess if someone was an AI or not, as these people may possess wealth, but not the suitable investment experience;

 - individuals must “opt-in” as an AI.
-In the past, a person could have simply been treated as an AI without his or her knowledge and being offered complex and risky financial products;
+In the past, a person could have simply been treated as an AI without his or her knowledge, and offered complex and risky financial products;

-- an “opt-out” process for existing clients of financial institutions ("FIs") to opt-out of being treated as an AI;
+- an “opt-out” process for the existing clients of financial institutions ("FIs") to opt-out as an AI;

 - certain statutory boards, such as local councils, educational bodies or religious bodies, will no longer be automatically classified as AIs.
 They now have to opt-in.

-Eligible investors may choose to become an Accredited Investor to unlock a larger pool range of investment products opportunities, at the expense of lower levels of regulatory protection but at an increased risk due to less regulative securities.
+Eligible investors may choose to become an AI to unlock a larger pool of investment products opportunities available to them, at the expense of lower levels of regulatory protection.

-Indonesia does not distinguish between accredited investors and other investor types, without any particular regulations for accredited investors.
-This means that all investors are equally protected and do not gain more or less risk due to the lack of an accredited investor status.
+Indonesia does not distinguish between AIs and other investor types.
+This means that all investors are equally protected and do not gain more or less risk, due to the lack of an accredited investor status.

-Why Some Investors Decide not to be Considered as an Accredited Investor
+Why some investors decide not to be considered as an AI

-One of the key benefits of being an AI is to have the opportunity to invest in riskier investments not usually available to the public.
-Low risk investments will almost certainly have to go through the regulatory processes necessary to be made available to the general population who may not be AIs.
-However, some investors may have a much lower risk appetite than what is made available through these instruments.
+One of the key benefits of being an AI is having the opportunity to invest in riskier investments that are usually unavailable to the public.
+Low-risk investments will almost certainly have to go through the regulatory processes necessary to be made available to the general population who may not be AIs.
+However, some investors may have a much lower risk appetite for what is made available through these instruments.

 As AIs are not afforded the same regulatory protection as retail investors, they may be offered investments which are complex in nature.
-It may be difficult to fully comprehend how the investment is structured or appreciate the amount of risk being taken to earn the returns being offered.
+It may be difficult to fully comprehend how the investment is structured or appreciate the amount of risk to assume to earn the returns stated.

-After April 8th, 2020, all new accounts are required to sign an opt-in confirmation before being treated as an AI.
+After 8 April 2020, all investors with new accounts are required to sign an opt-in confirmation before they will be treated as an AI.

-From July 8th, 2020 investors are required to opt-in with their financial service providers as an AI.
+From 8 July 2020, investors will be required to opt in with their financial service providers as an AI.

 Examples of supporting documents